 Livia Rev is one of the pianistic marvels of our age.
 She was born nearly one hundred years ago in Budapest, Hungary.
-A child prodigy, she studied at the Franz Liszt Academy of Music, at the Leipzig Conservatory, and at the Vienna Conservatory.
+A child prodigy, she attended the Franz Liszt Academy of Music, the Leipzig Conservatory, and the Vienna Conservatory.
 She has performed the world over as a soloist with conductors of the stature of Sir Adrian Boult, André Cluytens, Jascha Horenstein, Eugen Jochum, Josef Krips, Rafael Kubelík, Hans Schmidt-Isserstedt, Constantin Silvestri, and Walter Susskind, a veritable who's who of the great conductors of the 20th Century.
-She teaches, gives master classes, and as far as I know she may still be playing the piano.
+She teaches, gives master classes, and as far as I know she may still, at the age of ninety-eight, be playing the piano.

 Every Prelude is perfect and the entire collection comes across not as 24 individual pieces but as a lovely whole, a poetic discourse, if you will, on the art of the piano.